otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/04-ai-strategy/lecture-notes/01-introduction-to-chess.md

 It becomes very obvious what path the AI should take for this one step - the one with the **highest evaluation score**.
 Now, the things that factor into the **evaluation** can be as simple or complex as you want/need for your game.
 For example, let's say the **AI** has a shield that can mostly protect it from the trap; and let's say also that even **further** to the left is a very large treasure that is worth **1000 gold**.
 Its decision tree might look like this now:

 ![](../../dec_tree3.png)

+Now the AI's best move **is** to go left, use its shield, and then move left again - this is where **AI** can become **"smarter"** than human players - the ability to *look ahead* and evaluate hundreds or thousands of options very quickly, and act in its best interest.
+This is how the first **computer chess** algorithms were able to beat human players.
+The ability of humans to consider all available options is difficult, especially if the **first option** acutally looks **immediately worse** but is eventually **the best move**.